Why start CAP Debt Help at your church?

 Friendly CAP first responder on the phone to client

-FAQ's...
-How can I tell if a CAP ministry is right for my church?
+FAQ's... is a CAP ministry is right for my church?

 A good way to get started is to chat to CAP or organise a coffee with one of our Church Partnership Managers.